vmstan/gravity-sync/README.md

 ./gravity-sync.sh pull
 ```

 If the execution completes, you will now have overwritten your running gravity.db on the secondary PH after creating a copy of the running database (`gravity.db.backup`) in the `backup` subfolder located with your script.
-Gravity Sync will also keep a copy of the last sync'd gravity.db from the master, in the `backup` folder identified as `gravity.db.pull` for future use.
+Gravity Sync will also keep a copy of the last sync'd gravity.db from the primary (in the `backup` folder identified as `gravity.db.pull`) for future use.

 Finally, a file called `gravity-sync.log` will be created in the `gravity-sync` folder along side the script with the date the script was last executed appended to the bottom.